Aaron Schock’s Gay Coming Out Doesn't Cancel Out His Hypocrisy, Vanity, and The Harm He Did

 What makes Aaron Schock special, or different?
 Well, he is the closet case living in plain view, with shredded abs.
 He is the extreme homophobe who is also gay.
 He is the gay man who lies about himself, and simultaneously betrays and hurts other LGBTQ people.
 He is someone who could have made a difference to LGBTQ people and their rights, and instead chose to actively hurt them in his quest for power.
 He still seems utterly vapid and self-absorbed.

-On his website is his pitch for our sympathy in full; a coming out letter that casts himself as the perennial victim.
+On his website is his pitch for our sympathy in full; a coming out letter in which he casts himself as the perennial victim.

 In his essay, which you can read here, Schock talks about his religious upbringing, and how brilliant a high achiever he was.
 He loved the attention of entering office, never saw Downton Abbey, dammit, and puzzlingly accuses the media of a “fabricated lie” when it came to his sexuality.
 Except it wasn’t a lie.
 He was gay.
 He was the one doing the concealing, and he was doing it for utterly selfish reasons like many a closeted politician before him.